synthparadox/EggLedger/README.md

 **Why is EggLedger asking me to install Chrome?**

-EggLedger was originally built by MK2 on top of a `lorca`, an open-source solution to building Go apps with a web UI. `lorca` uses Chrome as its browser engine, and the app is built to use Chrome.
+EggLedger was originally built by MK2 on top of a `lorca`, an open-source solution to building Go apps with a web UI. `lorca` uses Chrome as its browser engine.
-I have since forked the project, and have added support for the following browsers on Windows:
+I have since forked [my own version](https://github.com/DavidArthurCole/lorca) of `lorca`, and have added support for the following browsers on Windows:
   - Brave
   - Opera
   - Vivaldi
   - Edge

 For other operating systems, or in the lack of any of the above browsers, the app will rely on a Chrome or Chromium installation.

 ## Security and privacy